-The center peak of the Haven is offset slightly toward the front of the tent.
-This raises the canopy off your face and sets the peak to the more natural position when sitting.
+The apex is offset slightly toward the head of the tent.
+This creates steeper walls at the head raising the canopy further from your face and sets the peak to the more natural position when sitting.

-The Haven Tarp can be set up using your hiking poles or our optional carbon fiber poles.
+The Haven can be set up using your trekking poles or our optional carbon fiber poles.
 Dual tabs on either side of the canopy allow the Haven Tarp to be hung from a line between two trees, eliminating the need for poles.

-The Haven Tarp is designed to be mated with the Haven NetTent.
-Together they form a luxurious sized double wall shelter at a mere 32 ounces (.9 k).
+The Haven is designed to be mated with the Haven NetTent.
+Together they form a luxurious sized double-wall shelter at a mere 32 ounces (.9 k).

 Most tarp / NetTent combos on the market today require the NetTent to be set up first, followed by the tarp.
 Typically the poles are placed inside of the NetTent, making them easy to bump into during the middle of the night.
 This kind of setup makes it impossible to keep your NetTent dry when setting up or taking down your shelter in the rain.

 The Haven / NetTent combo is designed so that the NetTent hangs from the tarp.
 This configuration allows the tarp to be set up first or taken down last under rainy conditions.
 Your NetTent will remain dry and safely secure in your pack.

 6 (not included)

 1. Weight does not include stakes or pole.
 2. Support poles sold separately.

 Lost your set-up instructions?
 Additional instructions can be downloaded here.